kevingillispie/Schema-Scalpel/README.md

 (Older entries omitted for brevity; keep full history in repo if desired.)

 ## Upgrade Notice

+**To 2.0.1**: Small but meaningful performance boost — fewer database queries when disabling third-party SEO schema output.

 **To 2.0**: Major feature release — enjoy the new metabox!
 All existing schemas remain intact.
 Clear cache if needed after update.
 Highly recommended.